Frequently asked questions about NFPA's Enforcer Funding Project

 Q: If I am interested in receiving reimbursement funding from the Program, how do I become eligible?

 A: In order to become eligible, you must submit an application.
 NFPA will then determine your eligibility and, if you are eligible, provide you with a written determination.
 Once you have received this written determination, you may begin requesting reimbursements.
 View the Application for Eligibility and the NFPA Enforcer Funding Program description.

 Q: What expenses are eligible to be reimbursed?

 A: The Program provides reimbursement funding (at 80%) for the major expenses of attendance at Committee Meetings.
 Generally, that includes two components.
 The first component is the expense of the transportation used to get you to and from your home base to the meeting location.
 That can include air, train or bus travel but not taxis or car services.
 Your personal vehicles can be used and are reimbursed according to a standard mileage rate.
 It also includes the cost of public transportation or shuttle service to and from the airport or train station used to travel between your base home and the meeting.
 The second component is the expense of lodging while you are at the meeting.
 Lodging must generally be at the group rate negotiated by NFPA at the designated host hotel.
 Where no hotel has been designated, reimbursement is capped at 80% of a standard rate which is currently $160.
-Further details on these “Covered Expenses” are contained in the Program Description available at www.nfpa.org/enforcers.
-Any expenses not designated as a Covered Expense in the Program Description is not eligible for reimbursement.
-Expenses which are not covered include, for example, the costs of, incidentals, car rentals or local transportation while you are at the meeting.
+Further details on these “Covered Expenses” are contained in the Program Description.
+Any expenses not designated as a Covered Expense in the Program Description are not eligible for reimbursement.
+Expenses which are not covered include, for example, the costs of, incidentals, meals, parking, car rentals or local transportation while you are at the meeting.

 Q: Will the Program advance me funds to cover an expense before I have incurred it?
 How do I get reimbursed?